ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In TLS 1.3, the random value in the ServerHello message includes a special value in the last eight bytes when the server negotiates either TLS 1.2 or TLS 1.1 and below.
 The special value(s) enable a TLS 1.3 client to detect an active attacker launching a downgrade attack when the client did indeed reach a TLS 1.3 server, provided ephemeral ciphers are being used.

 From a network security point of view, the primary impact is that TLS 1.3 requires the TLS proxy to be an active man-in-the-middle from the start of the handshake.
-However, a middlebox that supports only TLS 1.2 may let the initial TLS 1.3 ClientHello proceed resulting in a TLS 1.3 ServerHello from the server, which the middlebox does not support.
-Depending on the policy configured, the TLS proxy may reject the session at that point.

-If the TLS 1.2 middlebox takes on an active role in the handshake from the start, then the middlebox effectively proxies between a client-to-middlebox and a middlebox-to-server TLS connection, in which case the handshake succeeds (but as TLS 1.2).
-Note that due to downgrade protection, the proxy cannot simply downgrade the TLS version to 1.2 in the ClientHellow, which would enable it to disengage from the handshake later.
+It is also required that a TLS 1.2 and below middlebox implementation must handle unsupported extensions gracefully, which is a requirement for a conformant middlebox.

 {::comment}
 *[Editor's note: I'm not sure there is really any new middlebox issue here, but maybe I missed something]*

+*[Editor's note: The "active" "from the start of the handshake" requirement also applies to DHE.
+Essentially it is a basic requirement for TLS proxy]*

 ###1-RTT Handshake
 *[Editor's note: This is essentially the resumption scenario with PSK (with optional fallback to the full handshake) - I don't believe there are any other issues here]*